Classic and Collectible Cars

 2000 Chevrolet Corvette

 I purchased my 2000 C5 Corvette hatchback from a dealer/collector in Tampa, FL in 2013.
 My wife had just recovered from bacterial pneumonia, where she was incubated for several weeks.
 That experience got our attention, and we decided to purchase a Corvette -- the American sports car -- for future, frequent road trips.
 Our Corvette, "Cherry Cherie" after my wife, Cherie, and its Torch Red color, had 23,000 miles when purchased in 2013, but now has almost 123,000 miles ten years later.
 That's 10,000 miles per year for us; mostly road trips to North Island NAS, Coronado, CA, for stays at the Navy Lodge there once or twice a year, and back home to SW Pennsylvania, to visit with relatives and old friends in Monongahela, PA and its surroundings.
-"Cherry Cherie" is our "transporter" to fun! - LtCol (Ret) Joseph A. Sholtis, Jr (Driver) and Cherie Sholtis (Chauffered Passenger)
+"Cherry Cherie" is our "transporter" to fun! - LtCol (Ret) Joseph, Jr (Driver) and Cherie (Chauffered Passenger)

 Additional Submission